ant-design/ant-design-pro-site/docs/style.en-US.md

 #### Component level

-This is also very simple, there are component-related styles.
-In your project, there are some reusing fragments in the page or relatively independent function which can be define as components, the relevant style should be extracted on the component, rather than confusing in the page.
+This is also very simple, they are component-related styles.
+In your project, there are some reuseable fragments in the page or relatively independent function which can be define as components, the relevant style should be extracted on the component, rather than confusing in the page.

 > The above style categories are for independent style files.
 Sometimes the style configuration is especially simple and is not repeated.
 You can also use the inline style `style = {{...}}`.